CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 Open the Chrome devtools Console, type in `console.log` and then hit enter

-What output do you get?---ƒ log() { [native code] }
+What output do you get?--- ƒ log() { [native code] }

-Now enter just `console` in the Console, what output do you get back?---- a drop down list
+Now enter just `console` in the Console, what output do you get back?---- console {debug: ƒ, error: ƒ, info: ƒ, log: ƒ, warn: ƒ, …}

 Try also entering `typeof console`----object